AYCO is the hub for all things youth circus!

 - Balancing skills such as rolling globe, rolla bolla, tightwire, unicycling and stilt walking

 - German gym wheel, teeterboard, Chinese pole, and wire walking

 - Acting, dance, and choreography

 - And more!

 Circus arts can be performed with almost any type of equipment in any setting.
 Many people invent their own tricks using whatever they can find.
 Circus is a worldwide tradition and there are many different names for the same thing.
-If you are interested in learning about circus apparatus and terms, check out the World Circus Association Terminology Database.
+If you are interested in learning about circus apparatus and terms, check out the World Circus Federation Terminology Database.
 It’s also a fun way to learn circus words in other languages.

 Circus is Good for You